skriptble/reserve/CONFLICTS-HOURS.md

 days to be classified as 'weekends'.
 There should also be a provision to check if a reservation extends overnight and if overnight reservations are allowed.

-In addition there might be two sets of hours or operations: One for the entity as a whole, i.e. the company, and one for the individual reserveable items, such as a conference room or a camera.
+In addition there might be two sets of hours of operations: One for the entity as a whole, i.e. the company, and one for the individual reserveable items, such as a conference room or a camera.
+The conflict resolution system should be able to handle this occurrence as well.
+Since ideally one is a special case of many, the system should be able to handle an arbitrary number of defined hours of operation.